xz0127/tp/docs/UserGuide.md

 ### Editing a patient : `edit`

 Edits an existing patient in the patient book.
+Existing appointments which include the edited patient will be updated accordingly.

 Format: `edit INDEX [n/NAME] [i/NRIC] [p/PHONE_NUMBER] [a/ADDRESS] [t/TAG]…​`